Status

 1.4

-Store documentation about the conventions and standards such as (1.3) used in a data store within the root of the storage service itself.
+Store documentation about the conventions and standards, such as (Protocol 1.3) used in a data store, within the root of the storage service itself.

 1.5